Lumps and Bumps Near the Vagina: What Are They?

 Human papillomavirus (HPV) is another common STD.
 Infection with certain types of HPV can cause genital warts (these are not the same types of HPV that can cause cervical cancer).
 Genital warts have a cauliflower-like appearance.
 They are rough to the touch and can spread.
 Treatment includes topical medications you can apply at home or freezing off the warts or other skin treatments in your doctor’s office.

 This viral infection causes small, fleshy bumps on the vulva with a central indentation.
 They often are a pearly color.
 According to the American Academy of Dermatology, this virus can be spread from person to person by sharing towels and clothing or through skin-to-skin contact.
 Often this condition goes away on its own over the course of a year to 18 months.
-However, it also may be treated more quickly with procedures including freezing, laser surgery, and topic therapy.
+However, it also may be treated more quickly with procedures including freezing, curettage (scrapping off the growths), and topic therapy.

 Skin tags are fleshy, irregularly shaped growths of normal skin that can occur on the vulva or elsewhere on the body.
 According to the National Institutes of Health, they can be surgically removed by freezing or burning in a doctor’s office.